flexera-public/policy_engine_training/13_optimization/README.md

 ## JavaScript Coding Practices

-There’s no escaping the occasional need to use JavaScript blocks to manipulate data.
+There’s no escaping the occasional need to use `script` blocks to manipulate data.
 In those cases, good coding practices can significantly reduce policy execution time.

 ### String Combining / Concatenation